synacktiv/HopLa/README.md

 ## Usage

-By default HopLa is ship with default payloads.
-You can add your's by loading a custom JSON file in the the menu.
+By default HopLa is shipped with default payloads.
+You can add yours by loading a custom JSON file in the the menu.

 At the first usage HopLa creates a JSON file containing all the payloads in the jar file directory.